Exclusive Offer 50% Off One Month Of Unlimited Classes

-A term you often hear thrown around in the health & wellness industry is “balance”.
-We hear tips on how to live a balanced life, but have you thought about muscular balance?
-At The Bar Method, we pride ourselves on the safety and effectiveness of our technique, and an enormous part of this is muscular balance.
-We build strength across the body evenly, which helps to create stability and prevent injury.
+A term you often hear thrown around in the health and wellness industry is “balance.”
+We hear plenty of tips on how to live a balanced life, but have you thought about muscular balance?
+At The Bar Method, we pride ourselves on the safety and effectiveness of our technique, and an enormous part of this is dependent on muscular balance.
+Our method builds strength across the body evenly, which helps to create stability and prevent injury.
 Whether walking, running, or spinning, our daily lives revolve around forward motion.
-As a result, many people have strong quads, without realizing that their hamstrings are much weaker.
+As a result, many people have strong quads without realizing that their hamstrings are much weaker.
 Why is this important?
-In addition to giving your legs shape and your seat a more lifted appearance, strong hamstrings protect your knees, hips, and lower back.
-In today’s blog, we’re sharing 4 exercises that build stronger, more defined hamstrings.
+In addition to giving your legs shape and your seat a more lifted appearance, strong hamstrings protect your knees, hips and lower back.
+Not quite sure how to tone hamstrings?
+In today’s blog, we’re sharing the best barre exercises for your hamstrings to help you build stronger, more defined muscles in no time.

 2nd Position Lunges

-- Standing on profile, place one hand on the back of a chair or countertop for support and the other on your waist.
-Stand with your feet about two feet apart and turn your toes out a comfortable amount.
+- Facing sideways, place one hand on the barre or on the back of a chair or countertop for support with the other hand on your waist.
+Stand with your feet about two feet apart and turn your toes out in its naturally turned out position.

 - Bend your knees over the arches of your feet and keep your back straight.
 If you find yourself leaning forward, bend your knees less.